-Prior to parameter re-characterisation testing, a set of requirements and limitations on the electrical parameters should be developed.
+Prior to parameter re-characterisation testing, a set of requirements and limitations on the electrical parameters is developed.
 The requirements and limitations depend on the application.

-Acceptable upper (M{UL-req}) and lower (M{LL-req}) margin limits should be established for each modified parameter.
+Acceptable upper $(M{\rm UL-req})$ and lower $(M{\rm LL-req})$ margin limits should be established for each modified parameter.

-A.3.2.4 Assessment of electrical test results
+A.3.2.5 Assessment of electrical test results

-If the test results indicate that there are no functional failures, if no discontinuities are observed in any of the parameter vs. temperature plots, and if the modified parameter limits are acceptable for the application, then the uprating process can be considered successful.
+If the test results indicate that there are no functional failures, if no discontinuities are observed in any of the parameter versus temperature plots, and if the modified parameter limits are acceptable for the application, then the uprating process can be considered successful.

-A.3.2.5 Re-characterised parameter value calculation
+A.3.2.6 Re-characterised parameter value calculation